fgx/fgx-aircraft/archive/readme-data.md

 ==============================================================================

 This directory contains the data files for 430+ aircraft imprted from FlightGear files and converted to Three.js JSON format.
-Every aircrafy has its own directory which apart from the JSON data file contains read me, license, thumbbnails, splash screen and any other text files found in the original source code directories.
+Every aircraft has its own directory which apart from the JSON data file contains read me, license, thumbbnails, splash screen and any other text files found in the original source code directories.

 This is the prime reposotory for aircraft data for use by FGx Globe and other apps in the pipeline.